-The Bachelor of Science with a major in strategic communication requires 124 hours with 39 hours in strategic communication.
+The Bachelor of Science with a major in strategic communication requires 124 hours with 40 hours in strategic communication.
 All strategic communication majors must complete the two gateway courses STCO 23113 (Advertising) and STCO 23123 (Public Relations) with a C (2.0) or higher and have a combined 2.5 GPA and must have completed MATH 10043 or INSC 20153 (or equivalent) with a C- or higher before enrolling in other required courses for the major.
-Strategic communication majors also must complete STCO 32403, STCO 35503, STCO 46403 and STCO 48833 or (STCO 48813 or STCO 48823).
+Strategic communication majors also must complete STCO 11103; STCO 16103; STCO 32403, STCO 35503, STCO 46403 or STCO 47403; STCO 45413 or STCO 47533; STCO 31423, 35413, 36403, or 41423; STCO 40901; STCO 48813, STCO 48823 or STCO 48833.
 No course applied to the student’s major or associated requirement may be taken on a pass/no-credit basis.
 All skills courses must be taken sequentially.
-To complete the 39 STCO hours, students must also fulfill the requirements in one of three 15-hour concentration areas: integrated, advertising or public relations.
-Students may earn a degree in only one area of concentration.
+A minor or second major in a discipline selected by the student and approved by a strategic communication adviser must be completed.
+Students must fulfill the requirements as prescribed by the department in which the minor or second major is taken.
+As an alternative, an area of emphasis consisting of 18 hours in a discipline selected by the student and approved by a strategic communication adviser may be completed.

 This degree is designed for working strategic communication professionals seeking to broaden their understanding of strategic communication theories and skills in strategy, research, storytelling, new media and leadership.
 Students will take a blend of advertising and public relations courses that enable them to compete in today’s digital and global world.